 What is Humidity?

-In order to understand the issues that humidity or lack thereof can bring to your home, it is important to first understand what humidity is.
+To understand the issues that humidity or lack thereof can bring to your home, it is important to first understand what humidity is.
 Humidity is the measure of water vapor that is floating around in the air.
 Having too much humidity can make rooms feel warm and moist, and while this might benefit those cold winter nights, people in hot regions such as San Antonio Texas can easily become frustrated with how uncomfortable their homes feel.
-Having too little humidity in your home means that there is hardly any moisture and can in turn, cause people to feel dry and uncomfortable.
-The Environmental Protection Agency (EPA) recommends the humidity level around 40% and no higher than 50% in your home.
+Having too little humidity in your home means that there is hardly any moisture and can, in turn, cause people to feel dry and uncomfortable.
+The Environmental Protection Agency (EPA) recommends a humidity level of around 40% and no higher than 50% in your home.
 Having a good balance of humidity in the home will help you breathe easier and keep you and your home healthy.

 Not Enough Moisture in the Air